 The role of the Board is to oversee the conduct of the Company's business, including the supervision of management, and determining the Company's strategy.
 Management is responsible for the Company's day to day operations, including proposing its strategic direction and presenting budgets and business plans to the Board for consideration and approval.
 The strategic plan takes into account, among other things, the opportunities and risks of the Company's business.
 Management provides the Board with periodic assessments as to those risks and the implementation of the Company's systems to manage those risks.
 The Board reviews the personnel needs of the Company from time to time, having particular regard to succession issues relating to senior management.
 Management is responsible for the training and development of personnel.
 The Board assesses how effectively the Company communicates with shareholders, but has not adopted a formal communications policy.
-Through the Audit Committee, and in conjunction with its auditors, the Board assesses the adequacy of the Company's internal control and management information systems.
-The Board looks to management to keep it informed of all significant developments relating to or affecting the Company's operations.
+Through the Audit Committee, and in conjunction with its auditors, the Board looks to management to keep it informed of all significant developments relating to or affecting the Company's operations.
 Major financings, acquisitions, dispositions and investments are subject to Board approval.
 The Board adopted a formal mandate for the Board, the Chair of the Board and the CEO.
 The Board meets quarterly and additionally as required.
 The Board and committees may take action at these meetings or at a meeting by conference call or by written consent.